renatoalencar/onlypartners-frontend/README.md

 ## License

-Copyright © 2014 FIXME
+Copyright @ 2021 Renato Alencar

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Licensed under the terms of the MIT license.